Brion Stokes, Reggie Corner and Nate Robinson left practice early today on their own.

 Joe Moorhead congratulating Hakes on becoming much more composed.

-It's a shame Carlton Jackson and Chris Jacquemain have missed time this spring, but it has benefitted Hakes greatly.
+Chris Jacquemain have missed time this spring, but it has benefitted Hakes greatly.
 Who knows?
 In the fall, we might look back at those injuries as the reason No. 13 is prepared to take the starting job.
 Starting "is a lot to ask of a freshman," Brookhart said, though.
 "He can look really good, then regress to a major screw up."
 Regardless, at the end of spring, the depth chart will remain: 1) Jackson 2) Jacquemain and 3) Hakes.

 In my observation, Hakes' "screw ups" come when he is determined to get the ball to a receiver who was open, but then became covered.
 Conversely, he needs to look at other parts of the field for a second target.
 That is, of course, assuming his offensive line protects him well enough.